Schloss- und Gartenverwaltung Nymphenburg

 Shop

-Passage to the Munich Botanic Garden existing
+There is a passage from the palace park to the Munich Botanic Garden

 www.botmuc.de